Yoav666s/dnd-wiki/collections/_rules/spellcasting.md

 Uncounted thousands of spells have been created over the course of the multiverse's history, and many of them are long forgotten.
 Some might yet lie recorded in crumbling spellbooks hidden in ancient ruins or trapped in the minds of dead gods.
 Or they might someday be reinvented by a character who has amassed enough power and wisdom to do so.

 ## Spell Level
 Every spell has a level from 0 to 9.
 A spell's level is a general indicator of how powerful it is, with the lowly (but still impressive) [[magic missile]] at 1st level and the earth-shaking [[wish]] at 9th.
-Cantrips--simple but powerful spells that characters can cast almost by rote -- are level 0.
+Cantrips--simple but powerful spells that characters can cast almost by rote--are level 0.
 The higher a spell's level, the higher level a spellcaster must be to use that spell.

 Spell level and character level don't correspond directly.
 Typically, a character has to be at least 17th level, not 9th level, to cast a 9th-level spell.